NixOS/nix.dev/source/install-nix.md

 :::{important}
 **Updating to macOS 15 Sequoia**

-If you recently updated to macOS 15 Sequoia and are getting
+If you recently updated to macOS 15 Sequoia and are getting the error
 ```console
 error: the user '_nixbld1' in the group 'nixbld' does not exist
 ```